Baby’s First Bolognese with Carrots and Zucchini

 Baby’s First Bolognese – this thick and hearty bolognese sauce with added veggies is the perfect way to introduce the classic sauce to your baby.
 Great for baby-led weaning or the finger food stage – 9+ months and up.

-Baby (and the entire family) is going to love this healthy and easy take on the classic dish!
+Baby (and the entire family) will love this easy take on the classic dish!

 This sauce is versatile and can be served over your favorite pasta, brown rice, zucchini noodles or spaghetti squash.